-With no offseason in wrestling, WWE Records are getting broken every year — records most fans aren’t even aware of.
-We’re here to change that!
+With no offseason in wrestling, records are broken every year — records most fans aren’t even aware of!

 You have to appreciate what these performers do with the little time they have to spend with their families.
 Instead, they’re out there in the middle of the ring, putting on a show for the fans, with some of them even making history in the process!
 A history that we’ll be going over.

 There is an interesting collection of stats here.
 Finding obscure and largely unknown records is a struggle to validate, so to create a fair system, we made sure that all of the records featured here were documented across more than one source.
-If there was a record only documented on one site and not to be validated elsewhere, it is not included.
-A lot of websites say different numbers regarding specific stats, too, which is a problem, so you can count on the records included here as being as close to validated as you can get!
+If there was a record only documented on one site and not validated elsewhere, it is not included.
+Many websites say different numbers regarding specific stats, too, which is a problem, so you can count on the records included here as being as close to validated as you can get!
 Let’s dive in…

 WWE Records – The Royal Rumble

 One of the most popular pay-per-views across all of wrestling is the Royal Rumble.
 The Rumble has always been a fan-favorite.
 It’s not only a great event to get a group of friends together to celebrate surprising returns, see a favorite performer put on an "iron man" performance, or even win the whole thing leading to an often much-needed new direction in top storylines on the show.
 It’s the start of WrestleMania season, after all!